 Running is a great workout and an excellent addition to your daily cardio routine.
 To put it simply, yes--running will definitely help you reduce your overall body fat, which will help decrease the love handles around your waist.
 However, studies have found that a combination of resistance and cardio exercise is more effective at reducing body weight and belly fat than either cardio or strength training alone.
 So try adding some resistance training to your routine for the most effective workout!

-As stated above, there is no ‘one’ exercise that will magically melt away your love handles.
+As stated above, there is no ‘one’ exercise for love handles that can magically melt away the fat.
 You need to focus on a combination of cardio and strength training to effectively get rid of the fat accumulated around your waist.

 Skipping is another great option when it comes to cardio as it helps burn a lot of calories in a short span of time.
 When done in combination with resistance training, skipping can be a very effective way to reduce the fat along your midsection.